The Succulent Plant Page goes to Families of Succulent Plants goes to

 Pelargoniums are important ornamental plants, although the horticultural trade focuses on mainly non-succulent cultivars, with a limited genetic base representing just a handful of the wild species.
 Numerous cultivars and hybrids are available in a wide range of colours including shades of purple, maroon, red, pink and white and variegated petals.
 Yellow(ish) flowers are a recent development in horticultural varieties although present in several species e.g P. gibbosum.

 Many species of Pelargonium, especially P. graveolens, produce aromatic oils with aromas including rose, mint, citrus, apple and nutmeg.
 The most commercially important cultivars are rose scented.
-P. graveolens is cultivated on a large scale as a source of essential oils.
+P. graveolens is cultivated on a large scale as a source of essential oils for manufacture of perfumes.

 Succulent Pelargoniums should be potted up in a free-draining compost which should be allowed to dry out between waterings.
 Pelargoniums can be propagated from stem cuttings, which should be cut just below a leaf joint, from where the new roots will form.